-Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod - Pocket-lint
+Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod

 How to turn off notifications for iMessages from people not in your contact list

-Open Settings > Scroll down to 'Messages' > Scroll down to the Message Filtering section > Toggle on 'Filter Unknown Senders'.
+Open Settings > Scroll down to 'Messages' > Scroll down to the Message Filtering section > Tap on Unknown & Spam > Toggle on 'Filter Unknown Senders'.

 Messages from people not in your contact list will then be sorted into a separate list.